Facts about Sweden

-Sweden is ranked as one of the top 5 countries in the world when it comes to providing higher education.
-Swedes also have a very high proficiency in English as a second language.
+Sweden is ranked as one of the top 5 countries in the world for higher education.
+Swedes also have a very high level of English as a second language.

 - Ranking of higher education systems – Universitas 21 website